 Q: I just got a job after a long stretch of unemployment, so now I am trying to prioritize my debt.
-I have student loan, mortgage and credit card debt -- which should I pay first?
+I have student loan, mortgage and credit card debt -- what debts should I pay off first?

-A: For one thing, it depends how you mean the question.
-If your paycheck is not enough to cover the required payments for all your debt, you should probably take care of the mortgage first, since losing your home is probably the most serious financial consequence you face.
-Ideally though, you should be trying to make at least the minimum payments on all your debt, and if you are absolutely unable to do that in some cases, you should get in touch with the companies you owe money to and try to work out an alternate repayment schedule.
+A: What bills should be paid first depends on whether or not your paycheck is enough to cover all required debt payments.
+If the new salary isn't high enough to pay all your bills, you should probably take care of the mortgage first, since losing your home may be the most serious financial consequence you face.
+Ideally though, you should be trying to make at least the minimum payments on all your debt, and if you are absolutely unable to do that in some cases, you should get in touch with the companies to which you owe money and try to work out an alternate repayment schedule.

 There are a couple things you can do in connection with this exercise to help you save some interest expense.
 One is to check for refinance opportunities.
-Current mortgage rates are back down near 4 percent, so you should see if you can qualify for low enough refinance rates to save you some money.
+Current mortgage rates range between 3.8 and approximately 5 percent, so you should see if you can qualify for low enough refinance rates to save you some money.

 The other thing you can do to try to save some interest expense while you are paying off your debts is to shop for better credit card rates.
-Check out what you are paying now, and then see if there are better deals available.
-It is a very competitive market, so there is no shortage of credit card offers you could consider.
+Check out what you are paying now, and see if there are better deals available.
+It is a very competitive market, so there are many credit card offers you could consider.

 Finally, while it is great that you are looking to pay down debt, you might not want to put every extra penny toward that goal.
-Your extended period of unemployment should be a recent reminder of how financial misfortunes can happen at any time.
+Your extended period of unemployment should be a reminder of how financial misfortunes can happen at any time.
 So, while paying down debt may be your primary goal, also start to build up some emergency savings.
-That way, you will be better able to keep up with your debt payments should you experience another career setback or other misfortune.
+That way, you should be better able to keep up with your debt payments if you experience another career or financial setback.

 Got a question about saving, investing or banking?
 MoneyRates.com invites you to submit your questions to its "Ask the Expert" feature.
 Just go to the MoneyRates.com home page and look for the "Ask the Expert" box on the lower left.